WHAT’S A COUNTY ROAD COMMISSION?

 • Maintaining roads in winter, including snow removal and ice control;

 • Conducting preventative, roadside and gravel road maintenance; and

 A county road commission is a governmental agency comprised of staff and a three- or five-member board.
 Michigan has 77 county road commissions and six county road departments under the direction of the county commission branch of local government.

 If a county has a road commission, the county board of commissioners decides whether road commissioners will be appointed or elected, and establishes salary and benefit levels for road commissioners.
 The road commissioners, in turn, are the governing board for the road agency.

 Both appointed and elected road commissioners serve six-year terms, which are staggered to ensure that all seats are not up for election at once.

-Road Commissioners are appointed by County Board.
+The Baraga County Road Commissioners are appointed by the County Board.

 Chair: Harold J. Miron